Advoco President Marty Osborn explains how to build a culture of trust, hard work, and fun.

 At the center of this master plan is Marty Osborn.
 As President of Advoco, Osborn has led the company according to a single guiding principle – in his words, how do I build a company I want to work for?

-“I was tired of working with jerks,” Osborn admits.
+“I was tired of working for jerks,” Osborn admits.
 “That was really the genesis of Advoco – I wanted to build a company I wanted to work for.”

 This may seem like an obvious idea, but Osborn has noticed that it’s not the norm for many executives.
 “I see these work events where the ‘Kings’ and ‘Queens’ show up, grace employees with their presence, and then leave,” Osborn says.
 “If this is your company, and you truly believe it’s the best place to work, why would you not stay until the end?”